Evan Nepean: Career

 Nepean entered the Royal Navy on 28 December 1773, serving on as a clerk to Capt.
 Hartwell.
 He was promoted to purser in 1775.
-During the American Revolutionary War he served as secretary to Admiral Molyneux Shuldham, in Boston in 1776 and again at Plymouth (1777–78).
+In 1776 during the American Revolutionary War he served as secretary to Real Admiral Molyneux Shuldham whilst Purser of HMS Falcon whilst at Boston, then following its evacuation, Halifax and Staten Island.
+He served again at Plymouth (1777–78).
 From 1780 to 1782 he was Purser on for Captain John Jervis (later Lord St. Vincent).

 On 3 March 1782 (aged 29) he was appointed Permanent Under-Secretary of State for the Home Department.
 In this position, he came to have responsibility for naval and political intelligence which led to him running a network of spies across Europe.
 This, in effect, made him Britain's top civilian intelligence official, before the establishment of a formal intelligence service, which did not take place until 1909 with the establishment of the domestically-focused Security Service (MI5) and the foreign-focused Secret Intelligence Service (SIS).
 He served there until December 1791, when he became Under-Secretary of State for War in 1794, Secretary to the Board of Admiralty 1795–1804, Chief Secretary for Ireland 1804–1805, Commissioner of the Admiralty, and then Governor of Bombay 1812–1819.
 During the 1797 Spithead and Nore Mutinies, Nepean was heavily involved in the communications and negotiations across government departments and between the state and the mutinous sailors.

 He was Member of Parliament for Queenborough from 1796 till 1802, then moving to Bridport where he remained until 1812.
 The Bridport Town Hall, designed by architect William Tyler RA, was given a clock tower with cupola, in about 1805, by Sir Evan.
 He was made a baronet in 1802 and was admitted to the Privy Council of the United Kingdom in 1804.

 In 1820 he was made a member of the Royal Society.
 In 1822 he was appointed High Sheriff of Dorset but died in office the same year at his estate at Loders.